Solicited and unsolicited feedback from customers can be used by organizations to foster business improvements and transform the customer experience.

 - 52% of consumers believe companies need to take action on feedback provided by their customers.

-- According to customer reviews research, one of the main reasons why 62% of consumers ages 18-34 trust a brand is because of positive customer feedback — specifically, good ratings and reviews.
+- According to customer reviews research, 62% of consumers ages 18-34 trust a brand because of positive customer feedback — specifically, good ratings and online reviews.

-To be able to manage customer feedback effectively, your business should be able to define it in the context of today’s increasingly digital world.
+To be able to manage customer feedback effectively, your company should be able to define it in the context of today’s increasingly digital, multi-channel world.
 What are the types of customer feedback today?
-What is unsolicited feedback and how can you get the most out of what your customers are saying organically?
+What is unsolicited feedback and how can you get rich, holistic insights out of what your customers are saying organically?

 What are the Types of Customer Feedback?

-Customer feedback is any information that comes directly from a company’s customers — information that conveys their thoughts, feelings, sentiment, satisfaction levels, or opinion about a brand, product, service, or experience.
+Customer feedback is any information that comes directly from a company’s customers — information that conveys their thoughts, feelings, sentiments, satisfaction levels, or opinions about a brand, product, service, or experience.

-- Customer feedback surveys (including NPS reviews surveys)
+- Customer feedback surveys (including surveys from NPS software tools)

 - Comment cards